openstack/governance/reference/charter.rst

 Election for TC seats
 =====================

-The 13 TC seats are partially renewed every 6 months using staggered elections:
+The TC seats are partially renewed every 6 months using staggered elections.
-6 seats are renewed every (Northern hemisphere) Fall, and 7 seats are renewed every Spring.
 Seats are valid for one-year terms.
 For this election we'll use a multiple-winner election system (see below).
 The election is held no later than 6 weeks prior to each OpenStack Summit (on or before 'S-6' week), with elections held open for no less than four business days.